NUbots/NULearning/cpp/moderncpp.md

 }
 ```

-    ## constructing A pointing to 0x55f37240aeb0
+    ## constructing A pointing to 0x55ab085faeb0
-    ## destructing A, which pointed to 0x55f37240aeb0
+    ## destructing A, which pointed to 0x55ab085faeb0

 ## Smart Pointers

 To manage memory and ownership we use smart pointers.
 Smart pointers
-handle deletion of our objects for us with some caveats.
-A smart pointer
+handle deletion of our objects for us, with some caveats.
+A smart
-owns the object that it points to.
+pointer owns the object that it points to.

 ### Raw Pointers

-A raw pointer is a pointer with no wrapping object, this is exactly what
+A raw pointer is a pointer with no wrapping object.
+These are what you
-you would have used in **SENG1120**.
-You should use smart pointers over
+would have used in **SENG1120**.
+You should use smart pointers over raw
-raw pointers whenever possible, which is when you have ownership of the
+pointers whenever possible, which is when you have ownership of the
 memory, which is *almost* always.
 The one common counterexample we run
 into is pointers to objects the webots API provides us.
 We can’t call
 delete on these, because webots is in charge of managing them, so should
 not use smart pointers with them.
+Being able to (and having the
+responsibility to) call delete on something is the defining property of
+*ownership*.

 ### Unique